intel-unesp-mcp/infieri2019-session1/README.md

 product family.

-Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel® Xeon Phi™ coprocessors, as well as Intel software development tools.
+Participants will have access to a heterogeneous computing system equipped with Intel Xeon® processors and Intel® Xeon Phi™ coprocessors, as well as Intel software development tools.
 The computing system, a state-of-the-art server with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4